udevbe/greenfield/README.md

 and finally
 - `yarn start`

+This will start a development build+run.
 You should now see something that says `Compositor proxy started.
 Listening on port 8081`.
 You can also adjust some things in `src/config.yaml`.

 In our demo compositor we can now input the url `localhost:8081` to make a connection to the Greenfield Compositor Proxy.
 You should see a